Product Sorting Services

 Rework Restore product conformity Correct non-conforming products under controlled conditions May impact product integrity if not validated

-How Zurich Executes Product Quality Sorting
+How Zurich Conducts Product Sorting Projects

 Sorting is not “people checking parts.”
 It is a controlled operation.
+The difference is discipline: clear criteria, trained execution, traceable quantities, segregation control, and documented disposition.

 I. Sorting Definition and Risk Framing